davestephens/super-awesome-pub-quiz/rounds/recent-news.md

 ### 1.
 Q. Who recently topped the Forbes most powerful women list?
+QB.
+What job is she known for?

 A. Anna Wintour
+AB.
+Vogue Magazine

 ### 2.
 Q. What is the name of the new Zimbabwean president?